-All Saskatchewan big game entries must be taken by a licensed hunter, under the rules of fair chase, meet minimum scores and be measured by an official Henry Kelsey measurer.
+All Saskatchewan big game entries must be taken by a licensed hunter, under the rules of fair chase, meet minimum scores and be measured by an official Henry Kelsey measurer before December 31st to be eligible for awards.
 Awards are presented at the annual awards banquet.
 A records book is published every five years and is available through the SWF Central Office.

 For more information about Henry Kelsey Big Game Records, follow the links below: